gerald-lindsly/mongo-matlab-driver/README.md

 This is a Matlab extension supporting access to MongoDB.

-After cloning the repo, unpack mongo-c-driver-src/mongo-c-driver-src.zip into that directory.
+After cloning the repo, unpack mongo-c-driver-src.zip into this directory.
 Use the files in this zip file rather than [mongo-c-driver](http://github.com/mongodb/mongo-c-driver), since a few minor tweaks were required to get it to work with Matlab.